UPDATED 2 September 2017 with the addition of Dzaoudzi.

 - The data analysed was limited to that which were available on the KNMI website.

-- The annual mean temperature trend-lines for the four stations in Mauritius and Seychelles all showed weak cyclical patterns.
+- The annual mean temperature trend-lines for all five stations showed weak cyclical patterns.

 - Seychelles IAP was the only station with records prior to 1951 and had cyclical Highs around 1910 and 1970 and a Low around 1940.